Wandalen/rustcamp_projects/proxy.md

 *   **Security & Observability:** A zero-trust network model will be enforced using Kubernetes `NetworkPolicy`.
 A full observability stack using **Prometheus** and **Grafana** will be deployed to monitor custom application metrics from the proxy and state service.
 *   **Infrastructure as Code:** The entire application suite will be packaged as a single, configurable "umbrella" **Helm chart** for repeatable, automated deployments.
 *   **Containerization:** Efficient, multi-stage `Dockerfiles` will be provided for both Rust applications.
+*   **Professional Performance Validation:** Comprehensive benchmarking infrastructure to validate and demonstrate the zero-copy optimizations and extreme throughput claims with statistical rigor and continuous performance monitoring.

 ### Extended Technology & Protocol Stack